 Open Litter Pan Models to Consider

 If you're thinking about purchasing an open litter box for your feline friend, consider these options:

-- Jumbo Open Litter Pan - This extra large 16.5-inch by 22-inch litter box has higher than average sides, helping to reduce litter spray and misses.
-It retails for about six dollars from Doctors Foster and Smith.
-Consumers who purchased this litter box from that site have given it five stars, citing its value, exceptionally large size, and perfect design for larger cats.
+- So Phresh Scatter Shield High-Back Litter Box - This box comes in large (18.5" x 15" x 8.5") and jumbo (24" x 18" x 10") with higher than average sides, helping to reduce litter spray and misses.
+It retails for about $17 for the large and $23 for the jumbo.
+Consumers on Amazon.com give it five stars, citing its value, exceptionally large size, and perfect design for larger cats.

-- Pioneer Pet SmartCat Corner Litter Box - This $16 offering has an unusual, triangular design for use in a corner.
-The front edge of this 18 x 18-inch box is lower to accommodate cats who can't step over a high edge.
-The box is available at Kohl's, where users report that the sturdiness and handy corner design make it a favorite with cats and humans.
+- Pioneer Pet SmartCat Corner Litter Box - This offering has an unusual, triangular design for use in a corner.
+The front edge of this 18" x 18" x 9-inch box is lower to accommodate cats who can't step over a high edge.
+The box retails for about $20.
+Users on Amazon praise the sturdiness and handy corner design which make it a favorite with cats and humans.